XiaoyuZhuang/hourly-journal/readme_en.md

 "Hourly Journal" is a lightweight web application designed to help users record and review their activities and status on an hourly basis.
 Through simple logging and tagging, users can gain a clearer understanding of their time allocation, practice Lyubishchev's time-tracking method, and enhance self-awareness and life efficiency.
 All data is stored locally in the user's browser, ensuring privacy.

+"Hourly Journal" is a lightweight web application.
+You can try it live at [coin.xyzhuang.asia](http://coin.xyzhuang.asia).

 ## Features

 * **Hourly Logging:** Record activities and mood/status on an hourly basis.